 He is now retired after having been a postman for many years, a job which allowed him to compose in the afternoons.

-Four CDs of his chamber music have been issued by Claudio Records.
+Five CDs of his music have been issued by Claudio Records.
 Thalia Myers commissioned the piano piece “Clouds” from him for the Spectrum 2 collection published by the Associated Board and recorded by her on the NMC double CD “Spectrum”.
 This piece was issued by the Associated Board as a Grade 3 set piece in August 2002.
 His music has also been published by Edition Corvus.

 His orchestral piece “Tartano” was premiered by the Moravian Philharmonic Orchestra, conductor Jiri Mikula, in 1997 in Olomouc, the Czech Republic, and recorded by them for the Vienna Modern Masters label.

 The Society for the Promotion of New Music has performed three of his pieces: Harp Sketches, Clarinet Quintet and Septet and shortlisted Four Preludes for String Orchestra and Tapestry for full orchestra.
 His music has been performed and broadcast in England and Switzerland.
 Some performances have taken place at many London venues, including the Wigmore Hall, Purcell Room, St Martin’s in the Fields, St John’s Smith Square, the Almeida Theatre and the Warehouse.
-Performances have also taken place in the USA, Germany, Czech Republic, Wales and Italy.
+Performances have also taken place in the USA, Germany, Czech Republic, Greece, Wales and Italy.